Medicare Part C (Medicare Advantage)

 How Medicare Part C Plans Work

-Medicare pays a fixed amount for your care every month to the companies offering Medicare Advantage Plans.
+Medicare pays a fixed amount for your care every month to the companies offering Medicare Advantage plans.
 These companies must follow rules set by Medicare.
-However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to only doctors, facilities, or suppliers that belong to the plan).
+However, each Medicare Advantage plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to only doctors, facilities, or suppliers that belong to the plan’s network).

 Types of Medicare Advantage Plans

 - Private Fee-for-Service Plans (PFFS)